 How to start the process of moving your pet to Mexico

-Make sure your pet is vaccinated against rabies.
-Pets should travel with an original Rabies Certificate signed by the vet.
+• Your pet should carry an original Rabies Certificate signed by the vet during transportation.

-- Cats: Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (FVRCP).
+• Cats should be vaccinated against Feline Viral Rhinotracheitis, Calicivirus, and Panleukopenia (FVRCP).

-Parasite treatment: Dogs and cats must be treated for endo and ectoparasites within 180 days of departing for Mexico.
+• Dogs and cats must be treated for endo and ectoparasites within 180 days before departing for Mexico.

-These should be valid at the time of import and administered no less than two weeks before the export date for maximum effectiveness.
+• All vaccinations and treatments should be administered no less than two weeks before the export date to ensure maximum effectiveness.

 Import Documentation